Learn about seed libraries, seed swaps and how to save your own seeds. These are great ways to share your love of gardening.

 If you can’t find a seed library nearby you could certainly start your own.

 The Seed Library Social Network is full of information on how to start your own seed library.

 Don’t want to go to the trouble of starting a seed library?
 How about a seed swap?
 I love to invite my girlfriends over in the spring for a garden party where we swap perennials that we are dividing for the new season.
 You can do this with a seed swap.

 Many people also hold community seed swaps, where people gather together to swap their own seed collections with other like-minded gardeners.

 Even if you don’t have a seed library in your area, and you don’t want to start one or participate in a local swap, you can always participate with thousands of others online.
 For example, you can become a member of The Iowa Seed Savers Exchange.
-This non-profit organization boosts a collection of more than 20,000 seeds varieties, and some even include trees.
+This non-profit organization boasts a collection of more than 20,000 seeds varieties, and some even include trees.
 Membership starts at $25 a year which will give you discounts on their store, admission to many botanical gardens, a quarterly magazine, and access to request specific homegrown seeds.

 Saving Your Own Seeds

-Maybe you are interested in getting involved, but have never actually saved your own seeds.
+Maybe you are interested in getting involved but have never actually saved your own seeds.
 Here are a few great articles from some of my gardening friends to help you out.

 Garden Up Green – How to Save Cosmos Seeds

 Empress of Dirt – How To Save Heirloom Tomato Seeds